-The Bachelor of Science degree in Industrial Technology-including the environmental technology management, graphic information technology, and industrial technology management concentrations-is fully accredited by the National Association of Industrial Technology (NAIT).
+The faculty in the Department of Technology Management offer BS degrees in Environmental Technology, Graphic Information Technology, and Operations Management Technology.
+These degrees are fully accredited by the National Association of Industrial Technology (NAIT).
 For more information, call 734/677-0720, or write